pengowray/sendemtiny/README.md

 Motivation: It was too difficult to configure my mouse to send an emdash (—), so I made this tiny program to make it easier to send it or any other Unicode character.

-The mouse/keyboard configuration tool from a hardware vendor typically allows you to customize macro keys/buttons, but does not allow a simple Unicode character assignment.
-For example, em dash (—) or tiger (🐯) cannot simply be assigned to a macro key/button in Razer Synapse, Logitech Keyboard and Mouse Settings, nor Corsair Utility Engine.
-You can't paste the Unicode character or emoji anywhere and you can't enter the Unicode hexcode. _Send Em Tiny_ is designed to work with these utilities to send a Unicode character.
+The mouse/keyboard configuration tool from a hardware vendor typically allows you to customize macro keys/buttons, but they make it overly difficult to have a simple Unicode character assignment.
+For example, em dash (—) or an eomji tiger (🐯) cannot simply be assigned to a macro key/button in Razer Synapse, Logitech SetPoint, nor Corsair Utility Engine.
+You can't paste the Unicode character or emoji anywhere and you can't enter the Unicode hexcode. _Send Em Tiny_ is designed to work with these utilities to add the ability to send a Unicode character from a key or button press.

 # What hardware does it work with?

 Tested with:
 * ✅ Razer Synapse (Razer Naga Epic Chroma) Win10
-* ✅ Logitech Keyboard and Mouse Settings (MK700) Win10
+* ✅ Logitech SetPoint (MK700) Win10
 * ✅ Corsair Utility Engine (Strafe RGB) Win7
 * ❌ Asus Strix Software (Strix Tactic Pro) Win10 — the current app loses focus when _send em tiny_ is run
 * ❓ Valve controller (will test shortly)